-In today’s digital age, organisations must prioritise their cybersecurity posture to protect sensitive data, maintain privacy, and ensure compliance with regulatory requirements.
+In today’s digital age, organisations must prioritise cybersecurity governance to protect sensitive data, maintain privacy, and ensure compliance with regulatory requirements.

-A compliance-driven approach with security solutions drawn from research and expertise of industry professionals provides a solid foundation.
-To add, combining this foundation with a risk and context-based approach enables businesses to prioritise their efforts, creating more effective and efficient cybersecurity strategies.
+A compliance-driven approach with security solutions drawn from research and the expertise of industry professionals provides a solid foundation.
+To add, combining this foundation with a risk and context-based approach enables businesses to enhance their efforts, creating more effective and efficient cybersecurity strategies.

 This article explores how to integrate security solutions into a broader compliance framework while incorporating risk-based methodologies.